ammar-tanwar/bloglearnbay/posts/how-to-choose-the-right-data-science-program-for-your-career-goals.md

 authorlinkedin: "https://www.linkedin.com/in/manas-kochar-7451ba127/"
 position: "Editor"
 readTime: "6.5 mins"
-h1: "A Guide to Select the Right Data Science Program for Your Career  "
+h1: "Why You Must Excel Data Visualization & Storytelling to Be a Data Scientist     "
 id: "how-to-choose-the-right-data-science-program-for-your-career-goals"
 tableData:
   [ What is a good career goal in data science?,